Unione-Sportiva-Asiago/US-Asiago-Design-System/README.md

 Hi!
 We are the team behind the website and the design sistem of the Unione Sportiva Asiago.
 In this repository you will find **_all_** the documentation that we've used to style and build our new website, together with the Design System. :raised_hands:

 For more information about the licence and the documents we've taken ideas from, please refer to `Licensing and attributions` section.
+> If you hate GitHub, hold tight!
+In the next months we'll publish these guidelines on our website! 🤞

 ## Introduction
 When we started design our new website, we asked ourselves: "Is it possible to build a product that embodies our soul, while being modern and simple to use?"